mariascrs/mariascrs.github.io/_posts/2022-10-24-twinsmooths.md

 ## Results

 After running our *constant-range* variant of the CHM algorithm to obtain sufficient twin smooths of different bitsizes and smoothness $B$, we used the method described above to obtain SQISign parameters.
-I'll briefly list the *best* primes that we found for each NIST security level.
+I'll briefly list the *best* primes (in terms of the signing cost metric $\sqrt{B}/f$, which we want to be as small as possible) that we found for each NIST security level.
 Recall that for SQISign we only require a factor $T' \approx p^{3/2}$ of $p^2-1$ to be smooth, i.e., there may be some factors dividing $p^2-1$ that are not $B$-smooth.
 These *rough* factors will be displayed in **bold**.

 To see more primes for each NIST level, make sure to check out the full paper.